george-hawkins/blender-donut-notebook/LEVEL-2.md

 Note: what Andrew refers to as "LookDev mode" has been renamed to _Material Preview_ (see [here](https://developer.blender.org/T68312) - there, they also note that the intention was to remove _Scene Lights_ and _Scene World_ but other people argued to keep them).

-Select the original sprikle so that its nodes show up in the _Shader Editor_, notice how the contents of the _Principled BSDF_ node are identical to those in the _Shading_ section of the _Material Properties_:
+Select the original sprinkle so that its nodes show up in the _Shader Editor_, notice how the contents of the _Principled BSDF_ node are identical to those in the _Shading_ section of the _Material Properties_:

 ![img.png](bsdf-node.png)